Studies in domestics, markings, meanings and labels

 My work listens to the mundane and attempts to interpret the narratives which are embedded in our everyday.
 It draws from domestic activities: habits, objects and intimacy, and looks for ways in which to create paths between the private and the public, between the inside and the outside.

 I believe that handmade objects have a physical memory and absorb the essence of their makers.
-The process of sewing is essential to to me: piercing the fibers allows me to create both a physical and emotional bond with the material.
+The process of sewing is essential to to me: piercing the fibers allows me to create both a physical and an emotional bond with the material.

 Working with old textiles is especially important, my mission is to give discarded handiworks and their creators a new existence.